Most incorporated societies must file financial statements with us each year. Generally this is done following an annual general meeting (AGM).

 We do not require that your financial statements are audited or reviewed.
 Your society’s rules may, however, require an auditor or reviewer to be appointed.

-If your society is an issuer or FMC reporting entity, visit the Companies Office website for further information on financial reporting obligations.
+If your society is an issuer or FMC reporting entity, visit the Companies Register website for further information on financial reporting obligations.

 How to file